-Business Insider is hiring a Senior Product Manager
+Business Insider is hiring a senior product manager

 - News junkie status is a huge plus

-If this sound like the perfect gig for you, submit your resume and drop us a few lines telling us why you’d love to be part of our team.
+Sound like the perfect gig for you?
+Submit your application and drop us a few lines telling us why you’d love to be part of our team.

-NOW WATCH: A Navy SEAL explains what to do if you’re attacked by a dog

 Business Insider Emails & Alerts